Kavumkalakhil/NEOWISE-GLOBE-PROTOCOL-GAME/README.md

   - install mysql
   - create database game;
   - CREATE TABLE users (Username VARCHAR(255) , Password VARCHAR(255) , Age int , Email varchar(50) , level int default 1);
+  - conn = mysql.connector.connect(
+    host="localhost",
+    user="root",
+    password="12345678",
+    database="game"
+) change it according to your details in the program

 ## Game Instructions
  - Start the game and log in using your credentials.
  - Follow the on-screen instructions to navigate through various environmental science challenges.
  - Accumulate points by completing tasks that raise awareness about environmental conservation.